 You do not always get a settlement from a car accident.
-If your representative and the at-fault party’s legal or insurance company representative cannot reach a settlement agreement, your case may have to go to court to reach a final resolution.
+If your representative and the at-fault party’s legal or insurance company representative cannot reach a settlement agreement, then your case may have to go to court to reach a final resolution.
 In addition, according to California Civil Jury Instructions No. 405, any settlement or other monetary award you might receive could be diminished if you are found to have any percentage of fault for the accident.

 Your legal team can negotiate with the at-fault driver and attempt to prove the at-fault driver’s liability for your accident by demonstrating the elements of negligence.
-These elements include the at-fault driver’s:
+These elements also include the at-fault driver’s:

 - Duty of care